0xHunterr/The-Nen-Book/README.md

 ![](Media/wallpaperflare.com_wallpaper%20(3).jpg)

 Greetings, Hunters!
-This is Ahmed Reda AKA Sir_Reda (@0xHunterr) —a passionate OffSec Samurai.
+This is Ahmed Reda AKA zRed4 (@0xHunterr) —a passionate OffSec Samurai.
 This is my personal blog, where I document and share insights, notes, walkthroughs, and methodologies from my learning journey in cybersecurity.
 Drawing from various resources, books, and hands-on experiences.

 Connect with me: